hyprstack/BooksRead/README.md

 >This was created to allow me to keep track of all the books I have read since starting to learn Web Developement.
 They will be listed in the same order they were read in.
-I have done this to enable planing of further reading based on what has been read.
+I have done this to enable planning of further reading based on what has been read.

 _This list could be used by anyone aspiring to learn Web or Software Developement for the first time._